Vrushabh27/Vrushabh27/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am an Aerospace Engineering PhD student at UT Austin working at the intersection of motion planning, trajectory optimization, control theory, data-driven control, and robotics.
-My current research includes learning-based control, operator theoretic control of nonlinear systems, information-theoretic motion planning, and safety-critical control theory using Control Barrier Functions.
+I am an incoming Postdoctoral Researcher at Caltech.
+I obtained my PhD in Aerospace Engineering PhD from UT Austin working at the intersection of motion planning, trajectory optimization, control theory, data-driven control, and robotics.
+My current research includes safe learning-based control, optimization and motion planning.

 I have previously interned at GAMMA Lab. of the University of Maryland under the advise of Prof. Dinesh Manocha on online motion planning and trajectory optimization algorithms.
 I have also interned at Airbus and Honeywell Aerospace, India.